Pets of the week for March 5, 2014

-I was transferred from Safe Haven Animal Sanctuary in hopes of a second chance at finding a new forever home.
-I’m a very sweet girl that loves to play.
-Please come meet me and make me a part of your family!
+I was transferred from another shelter in hopes of a second chance at finding a new forever home.
+Iím a handsome guy who loves to play.
+I would do best in a home with older children, as I tend to be a little mouthy while playing.
+Please come meet me and make me a part of your family.

 Humane Association Shelter & Animal Visitation Hours:

 Click here to view them